 Price (within 10% on either side): 1 point

 Let the games begin!
 Pour yourself a glass of wine and watch table 5.

 For those of you new to our video series, “So, You Think You Know Wine?”, we have saved all previous episodes under the Videos tab.

 Previously on Season 5 of “So, You Think You Know Wine?”:

-We hope that you find this new format entertaining and that you have as much fun watching as we did filming.
+We hope that you find this new series entertaining and that you have as much fun watching as we did filming.
 As usual, please send your comments to email@example.com and feel free to share this video with your friends and family.